A Dog's Purpose (film)

-A Dog's Purpose is a 2017 American psychological comedy-drama adventure film directed by Lasse Hallström and written by W. Bruce Cameron, Cathryn Michon, Audrey Wells, Maya Forbes, and Wally Wolodarsky, based on the 2010 novel of the same name by W. Bruce Cameron.
-The film stars Britt Robertson, KJ Apa, Juliet Rylance, John Ortiz, Kirby Howell-Baptiste, Peggy Lipton, Dennis Quaid, and Josh Gad.
-The first film from the novel covers themes of loyalty, grief, dysfunctional family, and reincarnation from one lifetime to another.
+A Dog's Purpose is a 2017 American adventure comedy-drama film directed by Lasse Hallström and written by W. Bruce Cameron, Cathryn Michon, Audrey Wells, Maya Forbes, and Wally Wolodarsky, based on the 2010 novel of the same name by W. Bruce Cameron.
+The film stars Britt Robertson, KJ Apa in his film debut, Juliet Rylance, John Ortiz and Dennis Quaid with Josh Gad in multiple voice roles.
+It explores themes of loyalty, grief, and dysfunctional families over a series of reincarnations.

 The film is a co-production between Amblin Entertainment, Reliance Entertainment, Walden Media, and Pariah Entertainment Group.
-It was released by Universal Pictures on January 27, 2017, and grossed $205 million worldwide.
+It was released by Universal Pictures on January 27, 2017, and grossed $205 million worldwide, and received mixed reviews from critics.
 It was Peggy Lipton's final film role before her death in 2019.

 A sequel, titled A Dog's Journey, was released on May 17, 2019.

 Plot

 In the 1950s, a feral puppy wonders about life's true purpose.
-Weeks later, he is caught by dogcatchers, whisked away to the pound, and euthanized.
+Weeks later, he is caught by dog catchers, taken to the pound, and euthanized.

 The dog is reborn as a Red Retriever in 1961.
-Leaving his cage at a puppy mill, he is taken by two garbage men, who plan to sell him.
-Left locked inside their pick-up truck, he begins to die of heatstroke, but is rescued by a kindhearted mother and her eight-year-old son, Ethan Montgomery.
+Leaving his cage at a puppy mill, he is taken by two garbage men who plan to sell him.
+Left locked inside their pick-up truck, he begins to die of heatstroke, but is rescued by a mother and her eight-year-old son Ethan Montgomery.
 They break the truck's window and bring him home, naming him Bailey.
 Bailey and Ethan bond quickly, especially over the summer at Ethan's grandparents' farm, and Bailey decides Ethan alone is his purpose.
-Ethan gives him the nickname “Boss Dog”.

 Years pass, and after several attempts at advancing in his job fail, Ethan's father has become an alcoholic.
-In 1969, Ethan meets a girl named Hannah at a fair with Bailey, and they soon begin dating.
-They spend their summer together, happily, through senior year.
+In 1969, Ethan meets Hannah at a fair with Bailey, and they soon begin dating.
+They spend their summer together through senior year.
 They plan to go to the same college, Ethan getting a football scholarship and Hannah with an academic one.
 At home one night, Ethan's drunken father becomes abusive towards his mother and him.
-Ethan orders him to leave and never return.
-Later in 1971 at a football game watched by scouts, Ethan is offered a full scholarship to Michigan State University.
+Ethan orders him to leave and never return, which he does.

+Later in 1971 at a football game watched by scouts, Ethan is offered a full scholarship to Michigan State.
 That night, his vindictive classmate Todd throws a lit firecracker into Ethan's house, causing a house fire.
 Bailey alerts Ethan, who saves his mother out through an upstairs window.
 Ethan lowers her, then Bailey.
-However, he loses his rope and must jump, fracturing his leg and ending his athletic scholarship.
+However, he loses his rope and has to jump, fracturing his leg.
 Bailey attacks Todd, who is arrested by the police when firecrackers fall out of his pocket.
-Now, Ethan must go to an agricultural school, where he will learn to take over the farm.
+With his athletic scholarship canceled, Ethan has to go to an agricultural school, where he will learn to take over the farm.
 Depressed, Ethan breaks up with Hannah before leaving for college, while Bailey stays with Ethan's grandparents.
-Bailey ages and Ethan comes to say goodbye.
+Bailey ages and Ethan comes to say goodbye as he dies.